lindoran/HB63C09/Test Programs/README.md

 # TEST PROGRAMS

+These files are for the Assist09 Monitor - not MON09, to use please select combo in vBIOS as your start up enviornment.

+The source code is provided in C to remove complexity --- ultimately its most likely better to write these routines in assembly but I've used pointers here so that its obvious how to write to a LBA volume.

 <pre>
 filetest.c  -  loads the data into memory from the first sector of Disk DS0N00.DSK
                then the data is modified by adding the string "This is a test!" preceeding